Strategic Watershed Awareness & Monitoring Program (SWAMP)

 SWAMP begins by educating participants on the role and importance of watersheds.
 The initial presentation covers watershed basics, threats to water quality, the importance of clean water to our environment, economy, and quality of life, and how concerned citizens can safeguard our precious water resources.

 After the educational component, interested individuals are trained and certified as water quality monitors using Alabama Water Watch's (AWW) EPA-approved methodology.
 Monitors choose a site on a local waterbody and begin monitoring at least monthly.
 The results of the monitoring provide valuable data to understand more about our local water resources and what threats may be facing them.
 If poor water quality or pollution problems are identified, Mobile Baykeeper will work with the monitor(s) and relevant stakeholders to find a solution.

 Water quality monitoring data is uploaded into the Alabama Water Watch database and into the Water Rangers web tool where information on water quality trends is available to anyone.
-Thanks to grants from AM/NS Calvert and the Mobile Bay National Estuary Program, the web tool also allows users to gain points and badges, filter the map by different parameters, visualize watershed boundarie, and report pollution as it is identified throughout local waterways.
+Thanks to grants from AM/NS Calvert and the Mobile Bay National Estuary Program, the Water Rangers web tool also allows users to gain points and badges, filter the map by different parameters, visualize watershed boundarie, and report pollution as it is identified throughout local waterways.

 Students use critical thinking and problem solving skills to interpret data, formulate hypotheses, and explore what factors may be contributing to their results.
 Mobile Baykeeper will work closely with these students to help examine and understand the results of their water quality testing which include: pH, Dissolved Oxygen, Alkalinity, Hardness, Water Temperature, Turbidity, and Pathogens.